CPS User Interfaces

 You can skip this paragraph if you are not interested in red herrings.

-We'll need to track back the ASTOperation
+We'll need to track back the ASTOperation that created the UI-Element.

 Here are some early approaches and why they don't work out.